 The First National Bank Of Lewis

-The First National Bank Of Lewis in Kansas printed $186,800 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1916 and stopped printing money in 1935, which equals a 20 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Lewis issued 2 different types and denominations of national currency.
+The First National Bank Of Lewis in Missouri printed $70,100 dollars worth of national currency.
+A production number that low doesn’t save room for many survivors.
+Currency from this bank will be rare.
+This national bank opened in 1871 and stopped printing money in 1876, which equals a 6 year printing period.
+That is obviously a very short period of time.
+During its life, The First National Bank Of Lewis issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Lewis was located in Edwards County.
-It was assigned charter number 10863.
+For the record, The First National Bank Of Lewis was located in Lewis County.
+It was assigned charter number 1839.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com